programminghistorian/jekyll/en/contribute.md

 <img src="{{site.baseurl}}/gallery/editor-guidelines.png" class="garnish rounded float-right" alt="{{ site.data.snippets.editor-guidelines-image-alt[page.lang] }}"/>

 Our editorial board members help facilitate peer review and work with authors closely to make improvements to their lessons.
-Our [guidelines for editors](editor-guidelines) is meant to ensure that everyone, from authors to reviewers to members of the wider community, receive a fair and consistent experience during peer review.
+Our [publishing workflow](publishing-workflow) is meant to ensure that everyone, from authors to reviewers to members of the wider community, receive a fair and consistent experience during peer review.

 From time to time we may advertise that we are seeking more editors.